Best Law Firm in Austin for Three of the last four years!

 • Accident location with street names and landmarks

-• Vehicle make and model details of all cars involved
+• Vehicle make and model of all cars involved

-Finally, if you or a family member or loved one has sustained injuries or other losses, contact a personal injury law office like Batrice Law Firm to get the law on your side and recover your damages.
+Finally, if you or a family member or loved one has been injured or sustained other losses, contact a personal injury law office like Batrice Law Firm to get the law on your side and get you paid.

-Pick up the phone and call the Austin Uber and Lyft accident Lawyer that gets results today for your free consultation about your Lyft accident, Uber accident, or other rideshare service accident.
+Call the Austin Uber and Lyft accident lawyer that gets results today for your free consultation about your Lyft accident, Uber accident, or other rideshare service accident.
 Get the compensation you’re entitled to with the attorneys that demand answers to questions of liability.

-When you’ve been injured by a ride-hailing service driver like Lyft or Uber, it’s important to know there are numerous factors that will impact how you can seek damages for your losses.
-Whether or not the Uber drivers are logged into the app and on the clock and if a fare-paying rider is in the vehicle are both key elements that determine who will be compensating the victims of accidents with Uber drivers or in the case of a Lyft accident with a pedestrian.
+When you’ve been injured by a ride-hailing service driver like Lyft or Uber, it’s important to know there are many factors that will impact how you can get damages for your losses.
+Whether or not the Uber drivers are logged into the app and on the clock and if a fare-paying rider is in the vehicle are key elements that determine who will be paying the victims of Uber drivers or, in the case of a Lyft accident with a pedestrian.

-Aside from the considerations about what company will be paying for your losses, handling the aftermath of an accident with an Uber or Lyft driver is mostly the same as any other accident.
-The most important first steps include contacting emergency services and gathering as much evidence and information from as many relevant people as possible at the scene of the accident.
+Besides the considerations about what company will be paying for your losses, handling the aftermath of an accident with an Uber or Lyft driver is mostly the same as any other accident.
+The most important first steps include calling 911 and gathering as much evidence and information from as many people as possible at the scene of the accident.

 Once the police arrive, be sure to file an official accident report with as much detail as possible.
-Also, be sure to avoid official statements to insurance companies before contacting an attorney first.
+Also, be sure to avoid making official statements to insurance companies before talking to an attorney first.

-Without following these steps, you could pay the price of not having a case strong enough for damages payouts in Texas or the city of Austin.
+If you don’t follow these steps, you could end up with a case that’s not strong enough for damages payouts in Texas or the city of Austin.

 In short, yes, you can.
-Usually, you can sue an Uber driver or the rideshare company if you were in another vehicle as a driver or passenger and the Uber car collided with yours.
-You can also sue if you are a pedestrian who’s struck by an Uber vehicle.
+Usually, you can sue an Uber driver or the rideshare company if you were in another vehicle as a driver or passenger and the Uber car hit yours.
+You can also sue if you’re a pedestrian hit by an Uber vehicle.

-In either case, the biggest factor that dictates if you can sue the Uber driver is whether or not they were on the clock or had a passenger with them.
-While you can technically sue the driver and their insurance company if they weren’t on the clock, it’s less likely the compensation will be as significant had they been clocked into the ridesharing app.
+In either case, the biggest factor that determines if you can sue the Uber driver is if they were on the clock or had a passenger with them.
+While you can technically sue the driver and their insurance company if they weren’t on the clock, it’s less likely the compensation will be as big if they were clocked into the app.

-After an accident, it’s not readily apparent if the person driving the car with the Uber decal was logged into the rideshare app on their phone.
-Regardless, exchange the most information possible with them, including their personal insurance company information, phone number, and attorney information if they have one.
-Uber sorts out who is responsible for claims between them and their drivers.
+After an accident, it’s not clear if the person driving the car with the Uber decal was logged into the app on their phone.
+Regardless, if they have one, exchange as much information as possible with them, including their personal insurance company information, phone number, and attorney information.
+Uber figures out who’s responsible for claims between them and their drivers.

-If you’ve suffered injuries or losses that have taken a toll financially because of an Uber accident, keep in mind there is a time limit for being able to file a legal claim for compensation.
-In Texas, that limit—known as the statute of limitations—is only two years from the date of the crash.
-Missing that deadline means you’ll likely miss out on compensation for damages unless unique circumstances exist.
+If you’ve been injured or sustained losses because of an Uber accident, remember there’s a deadline to file a legal claim for compensation.
+In Texas, that deadline is only two years from the date of the accident.
+Miss that deadline, and you’ll likely miss out on compensation for damages unless special circumstances exist.

-Don’t hesitate another second—call or live chat with Batrice Law Firm today for a free consultation about your Lyft accident, Uber accident, or other rideshare services accident compensation.
+A car accident lawyer can help you through the process and get you the compensation you need for damages or medical bills.
+Remember, the more info you have, the easier it is to file a claim.
+Don’t wait another minute; call or live chat with Batrice Law Firm today for your free consultation about your Lyft accident, Uber accident, or other rideshare services accident.